whitneyburton/portfolios/rc_module_3_portfolio.markdown

 ### Feedback
  * "You were super easy to work with, you knew your stuff, and I liked working with you a lot."
  * "Rob does a good job of approaching problems piece by piece and breaking them down.
 I’m glad he’s a part of my cohort and value what he brings to the group."
+ * "It's being really great!
+No complaints, really easy to work with and get feedback! able to work as part of a team and collaborate without pushing your ideas.
+Also, great giving out ideas to implement in an easy and understanble way. =D

 ## Community